klpod221/lesson-plan/WEB/Part3.md

 function hoistedFunction() {
   return "Hoisted!";
 }
-// console.log(notHoistedFunction()); // Lỗi: notHoistedFunction is not a function
+// console.log(notHoistedFunction()); // Error: notHoistedFunction is not a function
 const notHoistedFunction = function () {
   return "Not hoisted!";
 };
-// Arrow function không có this const arrowFunction = () => {
+// Arrow function no 'this'
+const arrowFunction = () => {
-  console.log(this); // undefined trong strict mode, window trong non-strict mode };
+  console.log(this); // undefined in strict mode, window in non-strict mode };
 const obj = {
   name: "John",